polloparatodos/projects/julia/README.md

 I went with .test as the extension as some CI suites I am trying out don't like the `.jl` extension and I have not looked into workarounds.
 Call this laziness.

+I have borrowed code in here, and while I made an attempt to build off the examples I found, there are some that are still quite true to original.